 Compare categories and amounts

-Use bar charts to summarize and compare categorical data.
+Use a bar chart to summarize and compare categorical data.

 Explore relationships and correlation

-Use scatter plots to visualize the relationship between two numeric variables by displaying one variable on the x-axis and the other variable on the y-axis.
+Use a scatter plot to visualize the relationship between two numeric variables by displaying one variable on the x-axis and the other variable on the y-axis.

 Visualize distributions and frequency

-Use histograms to visualize the distribution of values in a numeric variable by grouping numbers into bins and measuring the frequency of those groups.
+Use a histogram to visualize the distribution of values in a numeric variable by grouping numbers into bins and measuring the frequency of those groups.

-Use box plots to visualize and compare the distribution and central tendency of numeric values through their quartiles.
+Use a box plot to visualize and compare the distribution and central tendency of numeric values through their quartiles.

-Use QQ plots to assess the similarity between the distribution of two numeric variables, or between one numeric variable and a standard normal distribution.
+Use a QQ plot to assess the similarity between the distribution of two numeric variables, or between one numeric variable and a standard normal distribution.

 Visualize change over time or distance

-Use line charts to visualize change over a continuous range, such as time or distance.
+Use a line chart to visualize change over a continuous range, such as time or distance.

-Use data clocks to visualize seasonal or cyclical patterns and trends over time.
+Use a data clock to visualize seasonal or cyclical patterns and trends over time.

-Use profile graphs to visualize change in the elevation of a 3D polyline.
+Use a profile graph to visualize change in the elevation of a 3D polyline.